tomhallmain/dev_scripts/README.md

 #### `ds:fit`

-Fits tabular data (including multibyte characters) dynamically into your terminal, and attempts to format it intelligently.
-If the max field length combined is too long, the longest fields will be right-truncated until the terminal width is reached.
+Fits tabular data (including multibyte characters) dynamically into your terminal, and attempts to format it richly and intelligently.
+If the max field lengths for all fields combined is too long, the longest fields will be right-truncated until the terminal width is reached.

+Also supports file sets as arguments to a single call for quickly reporting on multiple disjoined files.

 ```
 $ head -n5 tests/data/taxables.csv